ordercloud-api/headstart/README.md

 ### Accounts

 This solution relies on various third-party services and credentials for those services.
 You should have a set of test credentials as well as production credentials.
 Start by creating an account for all of the services listed.

+> Note: Many of the accounts listed have been built to use a mocked response in the test environment to help you get started developing quicker.
+They will still require a valid production account prior to your first release.
+See details on each account to determine how to use mocked rates.

 1. [Avalara](https://www.avalara.com/us/en/get-started/get-started-b.html?adobe_mc_ref=https%3A%2F%2Fwww.avalara.com%2Fus%2Fen%2Findex.html) - Tax calculation - If a License Key isn't provided, responses will be mocked in Test and UAT.
 A key is still needed for Production
 2. [CardConnect](https://cardconnect.com/signup) - Credit card payment processor - If account isn't provided, responses will be mocked in Test and UAT.
 An account is still needed for Production